 - curry powder

-If you have any leftover egg salad, store it in an airtight container and keep it in the fridge.
+If you have any salad leftover, store it in an airtight container and keep it in the fridge.
 It will last 3 to 5 days in the fridge, so make the most out of those leftovers.
 Put the egg salad on toast, make sandwiches, or use as a yummy addition to your dinner.

 Unfortunately, eggs and mayonnaise are two things that do not freeze well.
 So if you did freeze your egg salad, it wouldn’t maintain its nice creamy texture after thawing so we do not recommend it.

-Be sure to try our classic egg salad recipe and let us know what you think.
+Be sure to try our recipe and let us know what you think.
 It’s a keeper in our books and we hope you feel the same way!

 For more great “salad” recipes, try: